Erkin Vohidov: Legacy

 Vohidov is one of the most beloved poets among Uzbeks.
 Many places and institutions in Uzbekistan are named after him.
 In 2018, a boarding school bearing his name was established in the city of Margilan.
-The following year the Erkin Vohidov museum opened its doors in Margilan.
+The following year, the Erkin Vohidov Museum opened its doors in Margilan.

-Several books have been written on the life and works of Vohidov, including Erkin Vohidov saboqlari (Lessons by Erkin Vohidov) (2016), To quyosh sochgayki nur (As Long As the Sun Shines) (2016), Soʻz sehri (The Magic of Language), Oʻzbegimning Erkin oʻzbegi (The Erkin of My Uzbek People).
+Several books have been written on the life and works of Vohidov, including Erkin Vohidov saboqlari (Lessons by Erkin Vohidov) (2016), To quyosh sochgayki nur (As Long As the Sun Shines) (2016), Soʻz sehri (The Magic of Language), and Oʻzbegimning Erkin oʻzbegi (The Erkin of My Uzbek People).